-This guidance is for all nurses, midwives and pre-registration nursing and midwifery students, no matter where you might work.
+This guidance is for all nurses, midwives, nursing associates and pre-registration nursing and midwifery students, no matter where you might work.
 The principles supporting this guidance also apply to all healthcare professionals, so this guidance may be helpful to other staff within the workplace.
 However, if you are a self-employed nurse or midwife or working as a volunteer, we recommend that you get more advice before raising any concerns you might have (see the section ‘Where can I get help or advice?’).

 Professional bodies and trade unions can play a vital role in offering local support and guidance to staff who have concerns about any part of their work, including fears about patient or client care.
 They can also raise matters formally with your organisation on your behalf and can access other forums within your organisation.
 Raising a concern can often seem isolating and intimidating - having this support can help you to meet your professional standards with more confidence.

 1 As a nurse, midwife or nursing associate, you have a professional duty to report any concerns from your workplace which put the safety of the people in your care or the public at risk.

 2 The Code (section 16) states the following.

 2.1 Act without delay if you believe that there is a risk to patient safety or public protection.

 2.3 Raise and, if necessary, escalate (take further action on) any concerns you may have about patient or public safety, or the level of care people are receiving at your workplace or any other healthcare setting and use the channels available to you in line with our guidance and your local working practices.

 2.4 Raise your concerns immediately if you are being asked to practise beyond your role, experience and training.